 On a mild Monday afternoon in mid-May, a very colourful, three-course dinner took place at Stockholm’s Rosendal Garden, a verdant setting on Djurgården Island.
 The occasion was Mateus Meets Fashion, an event under the auspices of Mateus, purveyor of soulful, hand-crafted, ceramic tableware, where the brand’s decorative flamboyance met the distinct fashion sense of five personalities, each of whom was invited to create his or her own table setting for a group of close friends and colleagues.
 Attending the event was our very own Costas Voyatzis who was there to celebrate the new yellow edition of “Mateus meets Sam Baron meets Yatzer” – a ceramic collection Costas designed last year in collaboration with French award-winning designer Sam Baron on the occasion of the brand’s 25th anniversary – which was on full display on a radiant, all-yellow table setting.

 Drawing from the brand’s predilection for vivid colours and rich decorations, and underpinned by its core principle that all the collections can be mixed and matched, the six table settings, which were conceived and realized in collaboration with interior designer and stylist Agneta Törnqvist, not only exemplifed the power of creativity to transform even a humble dinner table into a beautiful canvas, but also embody Mateus’ raison d'être: the brand was founded in 1993 by Teresa Mateus Lundahl out of a desire to make the dining table a more exuberant, colourful and stimulating place to gather around.
-In that sense, the dinner could not have taken place in a more suitable location than the charming Rosendal Garden, surrounded as it was by lush orchards, vegetable fields and blooming rose gardens, couldn’t have been held in a more charming location.
+In that sense, the dinner could not have taken place in a more suitable location than the charming Rosendal Garden, surrounded as it was by lush orchards, vegetable fields and blooming rose gardens.

 Inspired by the wooded countryside of her native Småland in southern Sweden, fashion model, actress and founder of beauty brand Emma S, Emma Wiklund’s moss-covered table stood out.
 Coupled with a fern centrepiece and a palette of faded green, blue and purple tableware, Emma’s setting caught our eye, not unlike her head-turning catwalk struts during the 1990s, most notable of which was her iconic runway appearance on George Michael’s 1992 music video for "Too Funky" sporting a stunning Harley-Davidson bustier by Thierry Mugler.